-Here are my picks for the best small museums in the world, for your art or museum bucket list (in no special order).
-I've focused on intimate museums in the United States and Europe, which is my niche.
+Here are my picks for the 30 best small museums in the world, for your art or museum bucket list.
+I’ve focused on intimate museums in the United States and Europe, which is my niche.

 1. Musee Marmottan Monet, Paris France

 The Musée Marmottan Monet is a small jewel of a museum, tucked away in Paris’ sleepy posh 16th arrondissement.
 Because of its far flung location, it’s largely devoid of tourist throngs.

 The Musée Marmottan Monet was once home to art critic and collector Paul Marmottan, who bequeathed his collection of Napoleonic art objects.

 It has a specially built basement gallery with an exceptional overview of Claude Monet’s art work.
 In fact, it’s the world’s largest Monet collection.